sukesh-nf/Nexfrontier-website-V5/docs/production-handoff-nm.md

 3. Explicitly approve enabling public indexing
 4. Final launch acceptance/timing

+The founder owns product, content, NDA/legal-state, indexing and final launch decisions.
+NM executes the approved technical changes but does not make those decisions.

-Founder does NOT perform: DNS configuration, email provider setup, Supabase secret configuration, Netlify deployment, NDA/legal decisions (unless founder explicitly chooses to change the placeholder NDA).
+Founder does NOT perform: DNS configuration, email provider setup, Supabase secret configuration, Netlify deployment.

+The founder may separately decide when the current NDA state should change to permit live non-test investor issuance.
+This is not a prerequisite to the current public-site market launch unless the founder explicitly makes live investor issuance part of that launch gate.

+Do not create a new immediate NDA task.

 ---